Case Study: Solving a Persistent Drainage Problem with Functional Landscape Design

 The Challenge

-JG’s backyard had a recurring issue: a section of the property where water pooled after every rainfall.
+John’s backyard had a recurring issue: a section of the property where water pooled after every rainfall.
 The standing water made mowing difficult, created muddy spots, and limited what could be planted there.

 The client wanted a long-term solution—not just to fix the drainage but to make the area visually appealing and cohesive with the rest of the yard.